core-api/python-client/docs/api-guide/client.md

 for making network requests, and which codecs are available for decoding the content of network responses.

-This configuration is set by passing either or both of the `decoders` and `transports` arguments.
 The signature of the `Client` class is:

-    Client(decoders=None, transports=None)
+    Client(decoders=None, transports=None, auth=None, session=None)

+Arguments:

+* `decoders` - A list of decoder instances for decoding the content of responses.
+* `transports` - A list of transport instances available for making network requests.
+* `auth` - A authentication instance.
+Used when instantiating the default HTTP transport.
+* `session` - A `requests` session instance.
+Used when instantiating the default HTTP transport.

-For example the following would instantiate a client that is capable of decoding either Core JSON schema responses, or decoding plain JSON data responses:
+For example the following would instantiate a client, authenticated using HTTP basic auth,  that is capable of decoding either Core JSON schema responses, or decoding plain JSON data responses:

+    from coreapi import codecs
+    from coreapi.auth import BasicAuthentication

     decoders = [
         codecs.CoreJSONCodec(),
         codecs.JSONCodec()
     ]
+    auth = BasicAuthentication(domain='*', username='example', password='xxx')
-    client = Client(decoders=decoders)
+    client = Client(decoders=decoders, auth=auth)

 When no arguments are passed, the following defaults are used: